Ashford (NYSE:AINC) Earns Buy Rating from Analysts at StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report released on Monday.
-The brokerage set a “buy” rating on the stock.
+Equities researchers at StockNews.com started coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report issued on Sunday.
+The firm set a “buy” rating on the stock.

 Ashford Price Performance